| |

 well prepared.
 The parents of the youngsters had the opportunity to see

+the growth and accomplishment of their children.
 The Board of Chi Tao consisted of the

 Yangtzi Tiger Temple Instructors, and an Official of the Green